Kathy Shower: Biography

 Before and after Playboy, Shower had an acting career, mainly within the action-adventure (American Kickboxer 2, The Further Adventures of Tennessee Buck) and erotic thriller genres (Boundaries, LA Goddess, and Velvet Dreams).
 Shower also made numerous appearances on mainstream television, guest-starring in episodes of Knight Rider, Three's Company, CHiPs, Simon & Simon, and a 46-episode continuing role in the daytime drama series Santa Barbara.
-She appeared in To the Limit, starring along side Anna Nicole Smith.
+She appeared in To the Limit, starring alongside Anna Nicole Smith.
 In 2009, Shower completed an independent film entitled Kathy Shower: Playmate Model Mom.

 Shower worked as a model for the Tapout clothing company.

 At age 43, she was again featured in Playboy in a "Playmates Revisited" pictorial in August 1996.